aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 This means, the algorithm accounts for both branches at the conditional branching, unlike the actual program execution.

 \raw{4.} corresponds to $\text{if} new < s_{pc'}$ and $\text{if} new < s_{l}$ in the algorithm.
-The paper uses the ordering relation $<$ in the lattice $L$ of the abstract state $A$ as the condition to check whether or not he abstract state of the current instruction "changes" the abstract state of an instruction to which it propagates.
+The paper uses the ordering relation $<$ of the abstract state $A$ in the lattice $L$ as the condition to check whether or not the abstract state of the current instruction "changes" the abstract state of an instruction to which it propagates.
-In other word, if $\text{if} new < s_{pc'}$ doesn't hold we consider the abstract state has "converged" (and finally the algorithm will terminate after all the abstract states for each instruction has converged).
+In other word, if $new < s_{pc'}$ doesn't hold we consider the abstract state has "converged" (and finally the algorithm will terminate after all the abstract states for each instruction have converged).
-The paper also explains that $<$ is equivalent to the following condition:
+The paper also explains that the ordering relation $<$ is equivalent to the following condition:

 $$
     new < s_{pc'} \equiv (new \sqcap s_{pc'} = new) \land (new \ne s_{pc'}) \label{strict ordering relation between abstract states}